 The results from the selection channels considered in this paper are combined to derive constraints in the MSSM.
-For a given set of parameters, the full supersymmetric mass spectrum and the branching ratios of all stop and sbottom decay modes are calculated.
-An upper limit σ{lim} on the stop production cross section is calculated at the 95% confidence level (CL) using a modified frequentist approach based on likelihood ratios [27].
+For a given set of parameters, the neutralino and chargino masses and the branching ratios of all stop and sbottom decay modes are calculated.
+The gluino mass is taken to be above 200 GeV such that decays of $\tilde{t}1$ and $\tilde{b}1$ into gluinos are kinematically not possible.
+The production of the heavier stop is kinematically suppressed (see section 2).
+An upper limit $\sigma{lim}$ on the stop production cross section is calculated at the 95% confidence level (CL) using a modified frequentist approach based on likelihood ratios [27].

 Each considered channel contributes via its branching ratio, the signal efficiencies and the number of observed and expected events within sliding mass bins (transverse mass bins).
 Although the selection criteria for the various channels are not explicitly exclusive, it was checked that double counting of events is negligible.
-The given set of model parameters is excluded if it predicts a cross section which is larger than σ{lim} .
+The given set of model parameters is excluded if it predicts a cross section which is larger than $\sigma{lim}$ .